johnnesky/beepbox/README.md

 The source code is available under the MIT license.
-The code is written in [TypeScript](https://www.typescriptlang.org/), which requires [node/npm](https://www.npmjs.com/get-npm), so install that first.
+The code is written in [TypeScript](https://www.typescriptlang.org/), which requires [node & npm](https://www.npmjs.com/get-npm), so install those first.
 Then to build this project, open the command line and run:

 ```
 git clone https://github.com/johnnesky/beepbox.git